wantbook-book/MC_Crawler/README.md

 - `base_url`: Minecraft Wiki Url

 - `urls`: There are 22 categories.
-You can select which categories to crawler by appending urls of categories to `urls`.
+You can select which categories to crawl by appending urls of categories to `urls`.

   ![image-20240524上午93305274](./images/image-20240524上午93305274.png)